hmfe/1335/README.md

 Public API https://restcountries-v1.p.rapidapi.com/ is used to get coutries data by country name

 ###  Frontend
-HTML5
+**HTML5**
-  Semantic markup
+  - Semantic markup
-  SEO support
+  -SEO support

-Accessibilty:
+**Accessibilty**
-  Scroll through the items using the keyboard
+  - Scroll through the items using the keyboard
-  ESC will close the list
+  - ESC will close the list
-  Focus on input
+  - Focus on input
-  Tab
+  - Tab
-  html semantic
+  - html semantic

-CSS3:
+**CSS3**
-  Responsive design
+  - Responsive design
-  No ready made frameworks
+  - No ready made frameworks

-JS:
+**JS**
-  Using react / javascript
+  - Using react / javascript
-  Used debounce to minimize stress on API
+  - Used debounce to minimize stress on API
-  Added tests using Jest & React Testing Library
+  - Added tests using Jest & React Testing Library

 ## Live Demo

 https://hmfe-1335.web.app/

 ## Available Scripts